Technical SEO

 Phase 10: Off-Page Authority & Link Building

-What gets delivered: Backlink gap analysis, unlinked mention list, outreach target list with pitch angles, broken link recovery list.
+Delivered: backlink gap analysis, unlinked mention list, outreach target list with pitch angles, broken link recovery list.

 Phase 11: Tracking, Attribution & Dashboard

-The dashboard typically shows: organic sessions by content cluster, priority page ranking positions, CTA click rates, form submissions or purchases attributed to organic, and CTR trends from Search Console.
-Built for a 5-minute read on progress.
+A dedicated client dashboard is built in Looker Studio, verified against the GA4 data, and handed over.
+It is designed around the specific KPIs defined in Phase 1, not assembled from a generic template.
+The dashboard typically shows organic sessions by content cluster, priority page ranking positions, CTA click rates, form submissions or purchases attributed to organic and AI sources, CTR trends from Search Console, and the AI referral segment isolated from the rest of the organic channel — designed for a 5-minute read on progress.

 Phase 12: Prioritised Action Plan & Cadence

-What gets delivered: P1–P4 action plan with owners and dates, weekly status tracking system, implementation roadmap.
+Delivered: P1–P4 action plan with owners and dates, weekly status tracking system, implementation roadmap.

 What happens after the audit?

-Or you can bring me in for a 3-month implementation block.
-Each month has defined deliverables: P1 actions and tracking setup in Month 1, P2 execution and first data review in Month 2, P3 work and a full before/after report in Month 3.
+The audit stands alone as a deliverable.
+The action plan is written to be self-sufficient — specific enough that a developer or writer can execute without follow-up questions.
+Clients who want implementation handled by the same person who designed the strategy extend the engagement into a 3-month implementation block.
+Each month has defined deliverables: P1 actions and tracking setup in Month 1, P2 execution and the first data review in Month 2, P3 work and a full before/after report in Month 3.

 Why this works differently